Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

 ```
 #### Note:
  1. All node should be ssh connection happen properly
- 2. If you don't have VM and if you want to create EC2 Instance.
-Then follow this document [link](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md)
+ 2. If you wanted to deploy on AWS environment then follow this document [link](https://github.com/Seagate/cortx-re/blob/main/solutions/community-deploy/cloud/AWS/README.md)

 ## Install K8s cluster and deploy cortx cluster on that K8s cluster